-At this stage, the Company is not able to estimate the impact of the new standard on the Company's financial statements; it will make more detailed assessments of the impact over the next twelve months.
-The Management Board plans to adopt the standard on its effective date and when endorsed by the European Union.
+The standard will affect primarily the accounting for the Company's operating leases.
+At this stage, the Company is not able to estimate the total impact of the new standard on the Company's financial statements, it will make more detailed assessments of the impact over the next twelve months.
+The Company plans to adopt this standard on its effective date.